guillaume-gc/gc-aws-organization/README.md

 ## Prerequisites

 ### Tools
-- Terraform (>= 1.12.x)
+- Terraform (>= 1.12)
-- Git.
+- Git

 ### OIDC Provider

 Create IAM OIDC provider for AWS (see [GitHub documentation](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) for more information) from a CloudFormation stack using the `scripts/oicd_provider/template.yml` template.

 The OIDC Provider is deployed using CloudFormation instead of Terraform to resolve a bootstrapping issue.
-GitHub Actions requires the OIDC provider to authenticate with AWS, but Terraform cannot create the provider without first being authenticated.
+GitHub Actions requires the OIDC provider to authenticate with AWS, but Terraform cannot create the OIDC provider without first being authenticated.
 CloudFormation breaks this circular dependency while maintaining infrastructure as code practices.

 ### Enable IAM Identity Center